Published Feb 14, 2024

 I have to admit, I have been guilty of getting a little careless in my throwing and accidentally making a bottom of a pot too thin.
-If you can relate, this post is for you!
+If you can relate, this article is for you!

 In today's post, an excerpt from the Pottery Making Illustrated archive, Stephen Phillips demonstrates how to seamlessly fix this common problem with a thrown slab. - Jennifer Poellot Harnetty, editor